coltekin/ud-docs-tr/_tr-overview/issues.md

   something)" (aspect: completed action, took a while)
 * `Gen` + `Nec` *yap-ıl-ma-<b>malı</b>-<b>dır</b>* "it must/should
-  not be done" (mood: it is a necessity according to the speaker, but also a general rule or hypthesis.
+  not be done" (mood: it is a necessity according to the speaker, but also a general rule or hypothesis.
 Contrasts with, e.g., *yapılmamalıydı* "it should not have been done")
 * `Abil` + `Nec` *yap-ıl-<b>a</b>-ma-<b>malı</b>* "it should not be possible"
 * `Evid` + `Nec` *yap-ıl-<b>malı</b>-<b>ymış</b>* "Apparently it has